 |F14844||×||×||Compact, Low vacuum operation, Detection of explosive materials|

 Electron multipliers are mainly used as positive/negative ion detectors.
-They have high gain (electron multiplication factor) and low dark current and so can be used to measure even extremely minimal amounts of ions in counting mode.
+They have high gain (electron multiplication factor) and low dark current, so they can be used to measure even extremely minimal amounts of ions in counting mode.

 DIUTHAME is a measurement support tool developed for the users of MALDI-TOF mass spectrometers.
 DIUTHAME is designed to promote ionization in mass spectrometry in place of the matrix that is commonly used for conventional MALDI (Matrix-Assisted Laser Desorption/Ionization) and to eliminate cumbersome sample pretreatment.
 DIUTHAME brings high reproducibility and ease-of-handling to mass spectrometry by serving as a completely new tool that can readily be used by all MALDI mass spectrometer users.